 By testing rural and urban preschoolers, the MN Biomonitoring Program will learn if Minnesota needs to take more steps to protect kids from exposure so they are ready to learn and do well in school.
 Results from the samples (collected in 2018) will be released in 2020.

 The MN FEET biomonitoring study collected urine and cord blood samples from moms and their babies to protect families and communities from harmful exposure to mercury, lead, and cadmium.

-Since 2008, MDH Biomonitoring Program has conducted three biomonitoring projects testing blood levels of PFAS in the East Metro area of the Tiwn Cities, as directed by the Minnesota Legislature.
+Since 2008, the biomonitoring program at MDH has conducted three projects testing blood levels of PFAS in the East Metro area of the Twin Cities, as directed by the Minnesota Legislature.

 Learn more about biomonitoring pilot projects conducted by the biomonitoring program at MDH.